polkascan/py-substrate-metadata-docs/docs/efinity/multitokens.md

 Creates a new collection from `descriptor` at `collection_id`, origin must be root

 \# Errors
-- `DepositReserveFailed` if the deposit cannot be reserved
+- [`Error::DepositReserveFailed`] if the deposit cannot be reserved
+- [`Error::CollectionIdAlreadyInUse`] if the collection id is already in use
 #### Attributes
 | Name | Type |
 | -------- | -------- |